Malaria Outbreaks

 Malaria Outbreaks in Africa

-The WHO says four African countries account for over 50% of all malaria deaths worldwide: Nigeria (31.3%), the Democratic Republic of the Congo (12.6%), the United Republic of Tanzania (4.1%), and Niger (3.9%).
-In October 2024, Ethiopia reported over 7.3 million malaria cases and 1,157 deaths.
-A study published by PLOS ONE on May 31, 2023, found that in 13 Sub-Saharan African countries' Malaria Indicator Surveys, the pooled prevalence of Malaria among children aged 6–59 months was found to be 27.41% (95% CI: 17.94%-36.88%).
+The WHO reports that four African countries are responsible for over 50% of all malaria deaths worldwide: Nigeria (31.3%), the Democratic Republic of the Congo (12.6%), the United Republic of Tanzania (4.1%), and Niger (3.9%).

-Malaria Outbreaks in The Americas
+Malaria Outbreaks in the Region of the Americas

 In 2024, the Pan American Health Organization (PAHO) estimated that 41 million people live in 21 areas where the risk of infection by mosquito-carrying Malaria is considered moderate to high.
-Eighteen countries, including one territory in the Region of the Americas, are currently at risk of Malaria.
-In the Americas, over 500,000 cases were reported in 2023.
-In 2022, PAHO reported 481,788 cases and approximately 92 deaths, and in 2021, 520,000 cases and around 120 deaths were reported.
-The Institute for Health Metrics and Evaluation publishes estimates of malaria-related mortality.
+Eighteen countries, including one territory in the Americas, are currently at risk of Malaria.
+Countries in the Region of the Americas reported 505,000 malaria cases in 2023, a 5% increase from 2022, when the PAHO reported 481,788 cases and approximately 92 deaths, and in 2023, around 520,000 cases and 120 deaths were reported.

-In the Region of the Americas, the Belize Ministry of Health confirmed local malaria transmission in Santa Elena Town and Cristo Rey Village in Cayo District in April 2025.
-Between 2022 and 2023, Argentina, the Bahamas, Jamaica, and the U.S. reported imported Malaria cases and local transmission.
-Brazil and Venezuela reported the highest number of malaria cases in 2022.
+The Argentine Republic Ministry of Health confirmed local malaria transmission in Santa Elena Town and Cristo Rey Village in the Cayo District in April 2025.
 In December 2023, the Costa Rica Health Surveillance Directorate of the Ministry of Health announced an increased risk of Malaria in Costa Rica, especially in coastal zones.
-Over 544 malaria cases were confirmed in 2; in 2022, Costa Rica reported 406 locally acquired malaria cases.
-The CDC issued various outbreak alerts for malaria-endemic countries, including Costa Rica, in 2023.
-Paraguay, Argentina, and El Salvador were certified malaria-free by WHO in 2018, 2019, and 2021, respectively.
-Additionally, the WHO certified Belize malaria-free on June 21, 2023.
+Costa Rica reported over 544 malaria cases in 2022 and 406 locally acquired malaria cases in 2021.
+The CDC issued various outbreak alerts for malaria-endemic countries, including Costa Rica.

 The Trinidad and Tobago Ministry of Health reported eight cases of Malaria in 2025.